 Organizational Structure

-Community Boating is a private not-for-profit 501(c)3 corporation.
+Community Boating is a public not-for-profit 501(c)3 corporation.
 The organization is overseen by a Board of Directors, elected by our Corporation, a subset of about 250 members who through their volunteerism show special concern with the future of the organization and with the preservation and utilization of Boston’s natural resources.
 The Board’s primary functions are to approve an annual budget, set policies, advise management, serve as community liaison and to spearhead specific committees and fundraising efforts.
 Meetings are held on a regular basis and are open to all CBI members who wish to attend.

 Join the Corporation